microsoft/lisa/docs/contributing.md

 # Contributing

 You are very welcome to contribute in any way.
-There are serval ways to guide the contribution.
-They have no intention of restricting you, they will only increase efficiency.
+This document is the guide of contribution. it has no intention to limit, only make it efficient.

 - [Provide feedback or ask a question](#provide-feedback-or-ask-a-question)
 - [File a bug](#file-a-bug)